-Saunf or Fennel seeds are the dried seeds of the Fennel plant.
-They are roughly 4 to 8 mm in length and look like a grooved or ridged grain of rice.
-Saunf comes in colors ranging from bright green to pale green and tan and has a licorice-like taste - sweeter and slightly less pungent and intense than licorice.
+Fennel seeds are the dried seeds of the fennel plant, which is an aromatic herb belonging to the parsley family.
+This herb is commonly known as saunf in Hindi.
+The fennel seeds are roughly 4 to 8 mm in length and each one looks like a grooved or ridged grain of rice.
+Saunf comes in colors ranging from bright green to pale green and tan.
+Like the fennel plant, the seeds have a licorice-like taste, although they are sweeter and slightly less pungent and intense than licorice.

 Saunf is used extensively in Indian cooking.
-While it is mostly used in seed form, some dishes do call for the seeds to be roasted and powdered.
-Some key Masalas (spice mixes) in Indian cooking, like Paanch Phoran Masala, have Saunf as one of their ingredients.
+While it is mostly used in seed form, some dishes do call for the seeds to be roasted and then ground into a powdered form.
+Some key Masalas (spice mixes) in Indian cooking, like Paanch Phoran Masala, have saunf as one of their ingredients.
 Saunf is often used in Tadka or tempering of dishes and in pickles and chutneys.
-It is also considered a digestive and mouth freshener and chewed by many as an after dinner 'mint'.
+It is also considered a digestive and mouth freshener.
+The seeds are chewed by many as an after-dinner 'mint' and can often be seen in Indian restaurants to take as a digestive on the way out.
 Saunf is also boiled and steeped in water, which is then strained and given to babies as a colic-reliever!

-- Fennel is often given to young mothers to increase lactation.
+- Fennel is often given to nursing mothers to increase lactation.

 - India is the world's #1 producer of saunf.

 - Flies dislike fennel, so sprinkling some fennel powder in an area usually gets rid of them.